nullt3r/jfscan/README.md

 actions.
 Attacking targets without prior mutual consent is illegal.

 # Known issues
 * Running enum_amass will take forever if there is more then 10 domains on the input.

-# TODO
-* Transfer Resources object to a database (SQLite).
-It's getting too complex.
-* Update logging, create new logging class for each usecase.
+Amass takes forever.